Most Popular Kitchen Layouts for Modern Homes in Lafayette

 This layout adapts well to homes with limited square footage, which is common in older neighborhoods around downtown Lafayette.
 It also allows room for a small dining nook or island without overloading the space.

-A common mistake is underestimating storage needs.
+kitchen remodeling experts commonly notice is underestimating storage needs.
 L-shaped kitchens require careful cabinet planning to avoid dead corners that waste space.
 Based on experience, incorporating corner pull-outs or lazy Susans makes a significant difference in long-term usability.

 U-Shaped Kitchens for Serious Home Cooks